awsdocs/amazon-efs-user-guide/doc_source/limits.md

    An attempt to set these attributes results in an `NFS4ERR_ATTRNOTSUPP` error that is sent back to the client\.

-## Additional Considerations<a name="limits-additional-considerations"></a>
+## Additional considerations<a name="limits-additional-considerations"></a>

 In addition, note the following:
 + For a list of AWS Regions where you can create Amazon EFS file systems, see the [AWS General Reference](https://docs.aws.amazon.com/general/latest/gr/rande.html#elasticfilesystem-region)\.
-+ You mount your file system from EC2 instances in your VPC by using the mount targets you create in the VPC\.
++ You mount your file system from Amazon EC2 instances in your Amazon VPC by using the mount targets you create in the VPC\.
 You can also mount your file system on your EC2\-Classic instances, which are not in the VPC\.
 However, you must first link them to your VPC by using ClassicLink\.
 For more information about using ClassicLink, see [ClassicLink](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-classiclink.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 + You can mount an Amazon EFS file system from on\-premises data center servers using AWS Direct Connect and VPN\.

+## Availability Zones that support EFS single Availability Zone storage classes<a name="one-zone-azs"></a>

+The following AWS Availability Zones support Amazon EFS One Zone–Standard and EFS One Zone–IA single Availability Zone storage classes\.